davidsday/go-tdd/README.txt

 experience".  vim-go reports [SUCCESS] in directories with no test files at all or where there are test files but they are empty, or where one, or many tests are skipped.
-I am not an old Golang hand, but this does not strike me "[SUCCESS]".
+I am not an old Golang hand, but this does not strike me as "[SUCCESS]".
 Especially if I am looking at a code base that is new to me, I don't want my tools reporting these situations as "[SUCCESS]".
 So in goTestParser I have incorporated a "Yellow Bar", message for situations which are not directly due to a failing test but which the developer